 Instead of organizing around a golf course or tennis court, a new suburban community is centering itself around green space, healthy living, and community agriculture.
-It calls itself an agrihood, and it’s not the first place to do so.
+It calls itself an agrihood.

 What is an Agrihood?

 All real estate is local.
-In order to make confident real estate decisions, we believe it is important for you to have timely and neighborhood-specific information.
-If you would like more information about Olivette or other planned communities in our region, our experts at Beverly-Hanks are here to help.
-Contact us today to speak with a Beverly-Hanks real estate agent about buying homes and land in Western North Carolina agrihood.
+In order to make confident real estate decisions, it’s important to have timely and neighborhood-specific information.
+Contact us today to speak with a Beverly-Hanks real estate agent about buying homes and land in a Western North Carolina agrihood.
 View all Beverly-Hanks real estate listings.